RHEcosystemAppEng/exhort/README.md

 The possible responses are:

 - 200 - Token validated successfully
-- 400 - Missing authentication header
+- 400 - Missing provider authentication headers
-- 401 - Invalid auth token provided
+- 401 - Invalid auth token provided or Missing required authentication header (rhda-token)
 - 403 - The token is not authorized
 - 429 - Rate limit exceeded
 - 500 - Server error

+## Telemetry

+API Clients are expected to send a `rhda-token` HTTP Header that will be used to correlate different events related to the same user.
+If the header is not provided an anonymous event with a generated UUID will be sent instead.

+Telemetry connects to [Segment](https://segment.com/) for sending events.
+The connection can be configured with the following properties.

+- `telemetry.disabled`: To completely disable telemetry
+- `telemetry.write-key`: Authentication key to connect to Segment
+- `quarkus.rest-client.segment-api.url`: Segment API endpoint

 ## Deploy on OpenShift